Italian frigate Alpino (F 580): Anti-submarine warfare frigate

-The ship was further upgraded during a refit that ended in June 1985.
-Hull-mounted sonar was fitted and the variable depth sonar rendered inoperable.
+The ship was upgraded during a refit that ended in June 1985.
+A new SQS-43 hull-mounted sonar was fitted and the variable depth sonar rendered inoperable.
+A SLQ-747 ECM suite was fitted, replacing the SLQ-D. The vessel was also equipped with the SCLAR decoy-dispenser system which used chaff, flares and other decoys as a form of missile defense.

 Mine warfare flagship

-Between 14 April 1996 and 31 January 1997, Alpino was converted into the flagship for minewarfare, a mine countermeasures support ship, a combat diver support ship and signals intelligence ship with the new penant number A5384.
+Between 14 April 1996 and 31 January 1997, Alpino was converted into the flagship for mine warfare, as a mine countermeasures support ship, a combat diver support ship and signals intelligence ship with the new pendant number A5384.
+As part of this conversion, the gas turbines were removed, which reduced the design top speed to 22 kn and range to 3500 nmi at 18 kn.
+Three of the 76 mm guns were removed and replaced by two Oerlikon 20 mm/60 anti-aircraft guns.
+The electronics suite was also updated, with the SPQ-2 radar replaced by a SPS-702 air and surface search radar and a SPN-748 navigation radar.
+The SLQ-747 ECM suite was retained.
+The vessel subsequently carried one rather than two helicopters.

 The vessel acted in the flagship role to the Gaeta-class minehunters Crotone and Chioggia from 18 March to 22 June 2002 during a NATO training exercise in Northern Europe.
 From 13 May 2004, Alpino commanded MCMFORSOUTH while on exercise in the Black Sea.
 Thirty-eight years after being originally commissioned, the ship was decommissioned on 31 March 2006.